 The dual major prepares the student to meet a broad range of challenges in the ever-changing high-technology fields of both Electrical Engineering and Computer Engineering.
 Students are also well prepared to pursue advanced study in either field.
 Engineering skills as well as a strong background in science and mathematics are imparted to students.

 The program consists of a core of basic science and mathematical courses interwoven throughout the four years of study.
-The student also selects 18 credit hours in general education.
-Approximately 9 credits of general education courses must be completed during one or more summers in order to complete the program in four years.
-The senior year consists of a capstone design project course that allows the student to hone skills for a successful career.
-As with individual majors, a co-op experience is also available for qualified students in cooperation with regional industries.
+The student also selects 18 credit hours in a new general education curriculum called University Studies.
+Approximately 9 credits of general education courses must be completed during one or more winter or summer sessions in order to complete the program in four years.
+Students begin to identify with their field in the first and second year of study.
+In the junior year, students gain a foundation for further study in particular branches of computer engineering or electrical engineering.
+A senior year composed primarily of elective courses and a capstone design project allows the students to concentrate their studies in one or more areas of their choice, and hone their skills for the real world.
+A co-op or internship experience is also available for qualified students in cooperation with regional industries.

 Students may join the Institute of Electrical and Electronics Engineers (IEEE), a professional society with a student branch in the department of Electrical and Computer Engineering.
 Qualified students can join the Zeta Xi Chapter of Eta Kappa Nu, the Electrical and Computer Engineering National Honor Society.